-- a Highlight Add and press Enter. - b Select the correct driver for your network card and press Enter.

-- 2 Map interfaces to the IDs you defined. - a Change the IDs as necessary to define how the interfaces are mapped to the Interface IDs you defined for the engine element in the Management Client. - b If necessary, highlight the Media column and press Enter to change settings to match those used by the device at the other end of the link.

-Make sure that the speed/duplex settings of network cards are identical at both ends of each cable.
-For IPS and Layer 2 Firewall engines, also make sure that the speed/duplex settings of the inline interfaces match the speed/duplex settings of both links within each inline interface pair.

-c Highlight the Mgmt column and press the spacebar on your keyboard to select the correct interface for contact with the Management Server.
+- Highlight Add, then press Enter. - Select the correct driver for your network card, then press Enter. - Map interfaces to the IDs you defined. - Change the IDs as necessary to define how the interfaces are mapped to the Interface IDs you defined for the engine element in the Management Client. - b) If necessary, highlight the Media column, then press Enter to change the settings to match those used by the device at the other end of the link. - Make sure that the speed/duplex settings of network cards are identical at both ends of each cable.
+For IPS and Layer 2 Firewall engines, also make sure that the speed/duplex settings of the inline interfaces match the speed/duplex settings of both links within each inline interface pair. - In the Mgmt column, highlight the correct interface for contact with the Management Server, then press the spacebar.

-The Management interface must be the same interface on which the control IP address for the corresponding element is configured in the SMC.
-Otherwise the engine cannot contact the SMC.
+Important: The Management interface must be the same interface on which the control IP address for the corresponding element is configured in the SMC.

-d (Optional, IPS only) Highlight Initial Bypass and press Enter if you want to set the IPS engine temporarily to the initial bypass state and define one or more soft-bypass interface pairs through which traffic flows.

-Setting the appliance to the initial bypass state can be useful during IPS appliance deployment if bypass network interface pairs on the appliance are in the Normal mode.
+(Optional, IPS only) Highlight Initial Bypass, then press Enter to temporarily set the IPS engine to the initial bypass state and define one or more soft-bypass interface pairs through which traffic flows.
+Setting the appliance to the initial bypass state can be useful during IPS appliance deployment if bypass network interface pairs on the appliance are in Normal mode.
 Initial bypass allows traffic to flow through the IPS appliance until the initial configuration is ready and an IPS policy is installed on the appliance.
-Do not set the initial bypass state when the bypass network interface pairs are in the Bypass mode.
+Do not set the initial bypass state when the bypass network interface pairs are in Bypass mode.

-Contact the Management Server
+Contact the Management Server on the command line

-Provide the necessary information to allow the McAfee NGFW engine to establish contact with the Management Server.
+Provide the necessary information to allow the NGFW Engine to establish contact with the Management Server.

-Before the engine can make initial contact with the Management Server, you activate an initial configuration on the engine.
+Before the engine can make initial contact with the Management Server, you activate the initial configuration on the engine.
 The initial configuration contains the information that the engine requires to connect to the Management Server for the first time.